 #3 Extended database management

 The measuring programs stored for a single component or a whole batch are automatically recognized by a barcode scanner.
-Each measurement is thus assigned to the respective order.
+Each measurement is thus assigned to a respective order.
 In addition, information such as end user/customer, operator, machine tool, etc. can be added via freely editable and configurable fields.
-This enables, among other things, user-specific reports to check, for example, whether production is of constant quality.
-Also, it ensures that deviations can be detected and corrected at an early stage.
+This enables, among other things, user-specific reports to check, for example, whether production is of consistent quality.
+It also ensures that deviations can be detected and corrected at an early stage.

 #4 Connection to a QM and/or ERP system

-Optionally, Bruker Alicona measuring system provide the connection to the end users´ ERP and QM system.
+Our measuring systems provide the option to connect to the end users' ERP and QM system.
 This means that measuring systems can access the nominal values, tolerances and measuring strategies stored in the ERP via DMC or RFT.
 At the same time, measurement results are fed into the QM system, enabling production managers to access all production data from their global locations and react immediately to negative and positive trends.
-The networking of measurement data, ERP and QM systems can, in the medium term, also enable the autonomous, user-independent creation of measurement programs.
+The networking of measurement data, ERP and QM also enables the autonomous, user-independent creation of measurement programs in the medium term.

 #5 Machine to machine communication

-Modern production facilities which are based on connected, networking machines and measuring technology usually target adaptive production planning and self-optimized production.
-This requires measurement technology to be integrated directly into manufacturing and to be part of a networked production chain.
-Measuring sensors detect faulty components, this information is automatically fed into the production cycle and production adapts or corrects itself automatically.
-Industry standards such as TCP/IP, Modbus TCP or Remoting allow the flexible integration of measuring systems into existing production systems without programming effort.
-Measuring equipment and machine tools interact fully automatically and carry out pre-defined measuring and testing programs.
-This also includes workflows such as the automatic clamping and unclamping of components from a machine tool and the equipping of the measuring system with a robot (“Pick & Place”).
-Even measuring without clamping, e.g. directly in the machine tool, is possible.
-This works when a measurement sensor is combined with a collaborative robot arm.
-Here, the sensor is automatically manipulated to the workpiece in a machine tool.
+Modern production facilities based on connected, networking machines and measuring technology usually target adaptive production planning and self-optimized production.
+Measuring sensors detect faulty components, and this information is automatically fed into the production cycle, and production adapts or corrects itself automatically.
+This also includes workflows such as the automatic clamping and unclamping of components from a machine tool and the equipping of the measuring system with a robot ("Pick & Place”).

-#6 Intelligent algorithms for automatic segmentation and classification
+#6 Intelligent algorithms for automatic segmetation and classification

 A number of expansion options for automatic segmentation and classification of surface features complete the automation options.
 Intelligent, self-learning algorithms are the basis of a smart method to characterize, segment, analyze and classify surfaces.
 Subsequently, relevant parameters for surface evaluation are automatically derived and evaluated.
 Bruker Alicona currently offers solutions for the analysis of grain size distribution on grinding tools and for the evaluation of sandblasted and laser machined surfaces.

-The AutomationManager is the software platform that enables the previously described automated and user-independent surface measurement and evaluation of micro-precision components or micro-structured surface details on large components.
+The AutomationManager software platform enables the automated and user-independent surface measurement and evaluation of micro-precision components or micro-structured surface details on large components.